adelchip/challengeapp/README.md

 - Message area for each challenge
 - Active participants list
 - Real-time message sending (saved to DB)
+- Toast notifications for all user actions
+- Confirmation modals for destructive actions

 ### ✅ 5.
 Dashboard & Leaderboard
 - Homepage with challenge and profile statistics